mixmastamyk/fr/readme.rst

 drives.
 The port to Python 3 seems to have broken Windows in that regard, which used to work.

+I've given up on Unicode icons (for now) on the Windows console and went back to ASCII.
+Perhaps it should print out "conventional/high" memory too.

 The Linux console (the real boot up console, pre-X) has a limited character set and therefore uses ASCII as well.